Trump's impeachment team offers raw political defense

 Trump has repeatedly made unfounded and false claims to allege that the Bidens acted improperly in Ukraine.
 There is no evidence of wrongdoing by either Joe Biden or his son Hunter Biden.

-A handful of more moderate Republicans spending the day dancing on hot bricks over whether they would vote later this week to demand testimony from Bolton and other witnesses.
+A handful of more moderate Republicans spent the day dancing on hot bricks over whether they would vote later this week to demand testimony from Bolton and other witnesses.

 "The reporting on John Bolton strengthens the case for witnesses and has prompted a number of conversations among my colleagues," Maine's Sen. Susan Collins said.